Meet The Team

-Josh Herlands, Wizard of Finance and Legalese
+Josh Herlands, Finance and Legalese

 Emerging from the coal mining heartland of Northeast Pennsylvania, Josh has focused much of his career on renewable energy finance and development.
 He has previously worked with the energy investment banking team at (canary in the global economic coal mine) Lehman Brothers, the renewable energy acquisition team at MAP Royalty, and has conducted financial and market-based consulting work for various organizations in places such as San Francisco, Mumbai, and Lesotho.
 Josh's passion for environmental stewardship stems from his love of playing in the mountains and wandering through deserts.
 In addition to his desk-bound experience, Josh has spent significant time leading wilderness therapy trips for at-risk youth.
 He holds BA and MA degrees in international policy studies from Stanford University and is in the process of obtaining his JD from Harvard Law School.